What’s the Difference Between Being Pre-Approved and Pre-Qualified for a Mortgage?

 Overall, the biggest difference between being pre-approved and being pre-qualified for a mortgage is that the former is meaningless without the latter.

 Have another mortgage question or looking for mortgage advice?
-Contact Jerome at The Mortgage Trail — mention Toronto Storeys and you’ll receive a free appraisal!
+Contact Jerome at The Mortgage Trail — mention STOREYS and you’ll receive a free appraisal!